ASFOpenSARlab/opensarlab-docs/user_docs/troubleshooting_guide.md

 ## I successfully ran a notebook earlier on the same data but now it is killing the kernel.

 OpenSARlab EC2 instances are shared among 1-3 users.
 The memory available to each user on an instance varies with overall activity on the EC2.
-It is likely that there was enough memory available for your process the time you attempted it, but there wasn't on the subsequent attempt.
+It is likely that there was enough memory available for your process the first time you attempted it, but there wasn't on the subsequent attempt.
 More details on the OpenSARlab user environment can be found [here](OpenSARlab_environment.md).

 ## I am receiving a "No space left on device" error.
 OpenSARlab users have access to a finite amount of storage space ([details here](OpenSARlab_environment.md)).
 It is up to users to manage their storage.
-If you receive such a warning while logged into OpenSARlab, it is highly recommended that you immediately free up space by deleting un-needed files.
+If you receive a storage space warning while logged into OpenSARlab, it is highly recommended that you immediately free up space by deleting un-needed files.
 If your server shuts down while there is no available space, it will not have the space needed to restart again and you will be locked out of your account.

 If you you become locked out of your account, contact an [OpenSARlab administrator](mailto:uaf-jupyterhub-asf@alaska.edu) for help.
 They will assign just enough extra storage to allow you to login and delete files.